The Ultimate Guide to Choosing the Perfect Basement Finishing Materials20 min read

 Acoustic Panels

-Acoustic panels are designed to absorb sound waves and reduce echo within a room.
-They come in various shapes, sizes, and materials, including foam, fabric-wrapped fiberglass, and other specialized composites.
+Acoustic panels are designed to soak up sound waves and cut down on echoes in a room.
+You’ll find them in all sorts of shapes, sizes, and materials—like foam, fabric-wrapped fiberglass, or other high-tech stuff.

 Soundproof Drywall

-Soundproof drywall is designed to reduce noise transmission through walls.
-It includes layers of sound-dampening materials between standard drywall sheets.
+Soundproof drywall is built to cut down on noise passing through walls.
+It’s made by layering sound-dampening materials between regular drywall sheets.

 Resilient Channels